Civ13/civ13-wiki/wiki/Guide_to_Crafting.md

 | <img src="assets/images/tank5_l.png"> | <img src="assets/images/tank6_l.png"> | <img src="assets/images/tank7.png"> | <img src="assets/images/tank8.png"> |
 | **5**                                                                           | **6**                                                                           | **7**                                                                         | **8**                                                                         |

-**Everything inside the tank, except for the tank tracks and the vehicle axis, could be placed anywhere.**
+<b>Everything inside the tank, except for the tank tracks and the vehicle
+axis, could be placed anywhere.</b>

-**You can fix the walls and frames and the tank cannon in place with the wrench to avoid pushing them on accident, but it is not necessary.**
+<b>You can fix the walls and frames and the tank cannon in place with the
+wrench to avoid pushing them on accident, but it is not necessary.</b>

 1. Build a steel vehicle frame with steel sheets.
 The frame on the picture is 3x4 tiles.